- December 24, 2012

 Schildknecht contends, “Loeb & Prittie’s passage wrongly implies that before 1971, ‘Cabinet’ was only—or at least, somehow only ‘legitimately’ used in the Rheingau, and those claims are false and contentious respectively.
 So one doesn’t really know whether the authors are railing solely against the use of ‘Kabinett’—which term they neglect even to mention [in this passage]; or against the use of ‘Cabinet’ after 1971, in which case they are simply mistaken on the face of facts; or against the use of ‘Cabinet’ at any time in history for any wine save a Rheingau Riesling.”
 By the 19th century, “Cabinet” and “Cabinet Auslese” were well-known designations for a prized wine.
 And Schildknecht says that Cabinet spread beyond Rheingau to other regions in Germany, like Franconia, as well as to Austria and Hungary.
 Even today, many producers store their special wines in a separate small cellar room, or cabinet, known as a Schatzkammer.

-Carl von Schubert, owner of the esteemed Mosel estate of Maximin Grünhaus in the Ruwer Valley, says that their then New York-based US importer, Frederick Wildman & Sons, requested the term “Cabinet” on a few of their sweet wines, such as a 1966 Maximin Grünhäuser Herrenberg Auslese-Cabinet.
+Carl von Schubert, owner of the esteemed Mosel estate of Maximin Grünhaus in the Ruwer Valley, says that their former New York-based US importer, Frederick Wildman & Sons, requested the term “Cabinet” on a few of their sweet wines, such as a 1966 Maximin Grünhäuser Herrenberg Auslese-Cabinet.
 “If I remember correctly, the designation ‘Auslese-Cabinet’ has no tradition at Grünhaus,” Carl says.

 In any event, the controversial 1971 Wine Law, which was initially framed in 1969 to replace the 1930 Law, created the current German wine classification, including the Prädikatswein system—previously called Qualitätswein mit Prädikat (QmP) til 2007—which links must weights to a hierarchy of predicate designations.
 In ascending order of ripeness, these are Kabinett, Spätlese, Auslese, Beerenauslese (BA), Trockenbeerenauslese (TBA), and Eiswein (110° Oechsle, the same as BA).
 The predicates are not substitutes for a quality hierarchy, even if they are sometimes seen that way, even by knowledgeable consumers.
 Likewise, wine critics often give the higher the predicate, the higher the score.

 In any of its variations, a Kabinett is meant to be lighter than a Spätlese and the grapes are usually picked earlier.
-In the mid-19th century, Spätlese, which means, “late harvest,” was a much talked-about method in the Mosel region of leaving healthy grape bunches to hang on the vine longer in order to achieve optimal ripeness, and presumably better quality.
+In the mid-19th century, Spätlese, which means “late harvest,” was a much talked-about method in the Mosel region of leaving healthy grape bunches to hang on the vine longer in order to achieve optimal ripeness, and presumably better quality.
 During this time, many Mosel peasant vintners possessed small holdings with parcels more fragmented than is typically the case today.
 It was often too difficult or time consuming to do two or more passes through the same vineyard.
 The large estate owners, on the other hand, had the resources to take the extra steps necessary by selecting overripe grapes and leaving healthy bunches to hang longer—though Mosel vintners, unlike those of the Rheingau, didn’t seek botrytis, preferring instead to have pure Riesling aromas and flavors.

 By the late 19th century, Mosel wine was à la mode—brisk, light, and more often than not, dry.
 The Rheingau, by contrast, was still famous for its full-bodied, sweet wines owing to noble rot and maceration on the grape skins, which is avoided for nobly sweet wines today.
 In the mid-1980s, the late Bernhard Breuer of Georg Breuer and other leading Rheingau estates helped push the image and quality of dry Rheingau Rieslings with the Charta association.